 The Student Council is composed of an ex officio group constituted as follows: the president, vice-president, and secretary of the student body, which persons are elected by the student body and hold these same offices in the Student Council.
-The other members of this Council are the presidents of the four classes, of the Honor Council, of the Southwestern Christian Union, of the Panhellenic Councils, of the Publications Board, of the Student Service, of Alpha Theta Phi, of Omission, and the editor of the Sou'WESTER.
+The other members of this Council are the presidents of the four classes, of the Honor Council, of the Southwestern Christian Union, of the Panhellenic Councils, of the Publications Board, of the Student Service, and the editor of the Sou'Wester.